8 Larch Hikes To Do With Your Dog In Alberta

 Planning for these hikes

-Dog gear - Make sure you have the proper dog gear for these hikes, you will need a sturdy dog leash and collar, harness and portable food and water bowl.
+Dog gear - Make sure you have the proper dog gear for these hikes, you will need a sturdy dog leash and collar.
+A Harness or Dog Backpack Plus portable food and water bowl.
 All these can be found at www.rockymountaindog.ca.

 Food and water - We typically bring a lunch, water, dry dog food and treats for the dog.
 I don't over pack on food but I make sure to have enough for the day, and always pack more water than I'll need.